 You are required to pay taxes on any income received.

 That includes the income you receive in the form of unemployment compensation.

 And, of course, if you were employed for part of the year, you will have to pay income taxes on that money as well.

 The good news is that your employer likely automatically withheld taxes from your paycheck (you probably filled out a W-4 Form when you began working for the company).
 The bad news is that the government won’t automatically withhold your taxes from your unemployment income.

 If you want money withheld for taxes, you will have to take some initiative and request a Form W-4V.
 Fill this form out, and you can have 10% of the unemployment income you receive withheld.

 This makes the process a little easier.
 It’s not fun, when you are out of work, to have 10% of your unemployment compensation withheld, but it’s easier to pay in those small chunks over time than to be slammed with a big tax bill all at once.

-If you received unemployment compensation in 2011, you will have to pay taxes on them in 2012.
-Tax returns are due by April 17, 2012 (the last day to file taxes has been extended this year for everyone).
+If you receive unemployment compensation in 2017, you will have to pay taxes on them in 2018.
 For many people who have been unemployed for a long period of time, and who have little household income, chances are that the tax bill won’t be very big anyway.

 However, when you are unemployed, any obligation can seem overwhelming.
 That means that it is a good idea to begin preparing to pay what you owe right now.